roadrunner-server/roadrunner-docs/docs/en/customization/build.md

 ::: tab Downloading binary
-To build the application server, you need to download Velox binary the [Github releases page](https://github.com/roadrunner-server/velox/releases) and unpack it to your `PATH`.
+To build the application server, you need to download Velox binary the [GitHub releases page](https://github.com/roadrunner-server/velox/releases) and unpack it to your `PATH`.

 > **Warning**
 > To build an application server you need [Golang 1.20+](https://golang.org/dl/) on you local server.